7 Tips to Help Your Newborn Sleep Like a Baby

 4. Don’t get up yet.

 Hearing your baby fuss or grunt during the night doesn’t always mean they’re ready for another feeding.
 Try to wait and see if they can self-soothe and settle back down on their own.
 (We know it’s not easy).

 Also, consider a tabletop soother for your baby that lets you provide some comfort from your smart device.
-A press of a button will turn on familiar music or soothing sounds to help comfort them back to sleep without you coming back.
+A press of a button will turn on familiar music or soothing sounds to help comfort them back to sleep.

 5. The art of self-soothing.